Nnrudrapatna35/college-football-fight-songs-project/writeup/writeup.md

 Our second research question is:

-> "How do characteristics of the fight songs of college football teams
+> “How do characteristics of the fight songs of college football teams
 > correspond to their respective historical levels of success
-> (rankings)?
+> (rankings)?”

 Before delving deeper into the analysis, we will first look at the distributions of the four explanatory variables, `victory_win_won`,